thomaspernet/VAT_rebate_quality_china/02_data_analysis/01_model_estimation/01_baseline_tables/00_baseline_vat_quality.md

 This table estimates eq(3).
 LDC and DC are defined according to the World Bank country classification.
 Homogeneous and heterogeneous goods are defined according to the official list of goods`s classification, Rauch (1999).
-Small and large are computed based on either the count of HS6 exported by city $c$ or the total quantity exported.
+Small and large are computed based on the total quantity exported by city-HS4.
-When one of these two metrics are above national average, the city is considered as large.
+When oto total export by city-HS4 above the city average, then the pair city-industry is considered as large.
 Note that 'Eligible' refers to the regime entitle to VAT refund, our treatment group.
 Our control group is processing trade with supplied input, 'Non-Eligible' to VAT refund.
 Sectors are defined following the Chinese 4-digit GB/T industry